 He also met with sages in Ancient Greece and Ancient Egypt.
 These knew prophecies about the far future, which Tiko could use to visit his future as well as his past.
 He struck deals to exchange XXth Century tech against these secrets.

 Tiko brought a few henchmen from the past.
 They helped him steal a large telescope, and an old biplane.
 However, seeing Ancient Egyptians and Ancient Greeks running around alarmed people.

 (Tiko mentioned that he “taught” modern English to his helpers.
-This doesn’t make much sense, and since the time travel machine clearly imbues travellers with linguistic knowledge… So let’s forget the “teaching” part.)
+This doesn’t make much sense, especially since the time travel machine clearly imbues travellers with linguistic knowledge… So let’s forget that “teaching” bit.)

 Furthermore, one Greek was captured.
 Once the authorities realised this man was far too knowledgeable about the language and history, they called in an archeologist.
 Who in turn called in the Challengers of the Unknown.